ArtisanMobile/SampleAndroidAppWithArtisan/artisan/README.md

 3. For the "working directory" field, click on "browse workspace" and select your `artisan` folder.
 Click OK.
 4. In the "arguments" text box, type `--aspectonly`.
 Click "OK" to save the builder configuration.
 5. Move the builder to the top of the list, above "Android Resource Manager".
+6. If you are using ProGuard you will need to follow additional configuration steps to get Artisan working for your release builds.
+See http://docs.useartisan.com/dev/proguard-for-android for more details

 **Congratulations!
 You are now ready to start using Artisan!**